-TORONTO, June 14, 2019 /CNW/ - The Toronto-Dominion Bank (TD) (TSX: TD) announced today that the Toronto Stock Exchange (TSX) and the Office of the Superintendent of Financial Institutions Canada (OSFI) have approved TD's previously announced normal course issuer bid.
-As previously announced, TD intends to repurchase for cancellation up to 20 million of its common shares pursuant to its bid which will commence on June 18, 2019 and end on June 17, 2020, such earlier date as TD may determine or such earlier date as TD may complete its purchases pursuant to the notice of intention filed with the TSX.
+TORONTO, Dec.
+19, 2019 /CNW/ - The Toronto-Dominion Bank (TD) (TSX: TD) announced today that the Toronto Stock Exchange (TSX) and the Office of the Superintendent of Financial Institutions Canada (OSFI) have approved TD's previously announced normal course issuer bid.
+As previously announced, TD intends to terminate its existing normal course issuer bid and launch a new normal course issuer bid to repurchase for cancellation up to 30 million of its common shares.
+The new normal course issuer bid will commence on December 24, 2019 and end on December 23, 2020, such earlier date as TD may determine or such earlier date as TD may complete its purchases pursuant to the notice of intention filed with the TSX.

-The maximum number of shares that may be repurchased for cancellation under the bid represents approximately 1.1% of the 1,829,393,831 common shares issued and outstanding as of May 31, 2019.
-Under the rules of the TSX, TD is entitled to repurchase, during each trading day, up to 924,641 common shares (excluding purchases made pursuant to the block purchase exception), being 25% of the average daily trading volume of 3,698,565 common shares during the six calendar months prior to the commencement of the bid.
+The maximum number of shares that may be repurchased for cancellation under the bid represents approximately 1.7% of the 1,812,651,730 common shares issued and outstanding as at November 30, 2019.
+Under the rules of the TSX, TD is entitled to repurchase, during each trading day, up to 804,012 common shares (excluding purchases made pursuant to the block purchase exception), being 25% of the average daily trading volume of 3,216,047 common shares during the six calendar months prior to the commencement of the bid.

 Repurchases will be made through the facilities of the TSX as well as through other designated exchanges and alternative trading systems in Canada in accordance with applicable regulatory requirements.
 The price paid for such repurchased shares will be the market price of such shares at the time of acquisition or such other price as may be permitted by the TSX.
 All repurchased shares will be cancelled.